-- A. Exemption from California Public Contract Code: It is the intention of the Board in enacting these Purchasing Procedures and it is so declared that the Board and the Port is exempt from any and all provisions of the California Public Contract Code, except where a particular provision has been finally judicially declared to be a matter of statewide concern or where the Port stipulates to the application of any provision(s) of the Public Contract Code, through resolution or contract with respect to any particular work.
-In no event shall the Port's exercise of its power to stipulate to the application of any particular provision(s) of the Public contractContractContract Code be interpreted as a waiver of the terms of this Section. - B. Application of law at time of approval of plans and specification: Unless otherwise specifically provided by Port ordinance or other applicable law, the law applicable to a Port public works contractPublic Works Contract, including bidding procedures for such contract, shall be that law that is in effect on the date the Board by resolution approves the plans and specifications for such contract. or the date the Director of Engineering or Chief Engineer approves the plans and specifications for such contract pursuant to his/her delegated authority under Section 14 of these Purchasing Procedures. - C. Adoption of Standard standard contract Provisions provisions: The Board may, by resolution, adopt various standard contract provisions for public works contractsPublic Works Contracts.
+- A. Exemption from California Public Contract Code: California Public Contract Code sSection 1100.7 provides that the provisions of the California Public Contract Code apply to charter cities in the absence of an express city charter provision or ordinance exemption.
+As allowed by California Public Contract Code SSection 1100.7, It-it is the intention of the Board in enacting these Purchasing Procedures and it is so declared that the Board and the Port is exempt from any and all provisions of the California Public Contract Code, except where a particular provision has been finally judicially declared to be a matter of statewide concern or where the Port stipulates to the application of any provision(s) of the Public Contract Code, through resolution or contract with respect to any particular work.
+In no event shall the Port's exercise of its power to stipulate to the application of any particular provision(s) of the Public contract Code be interpreted as a waiver of the terms of this Section. - B. Application of law at time of approval of plans and specification: Unless otherwise specifically provided by Port ordinance or other applicable law, the law applicable to a Port public works contract Public Works Contract, including bidding procedures for such contract, shall be that law that is in effect on the date the Board by resolution approves the plans and specifications for such contract, or the date the Director of Engineering or Chief Engineer Or the Principal Engineer approves the plans and specifications for such contract pursuant to his/her delegated authority under Section 14 of these Purchasing Procedures. - C. Adoption of Standard standard contract Provisions provisions: The Board may, by resolution, adopt various standard contract provisions for public works contractsPublic Works Contracts.
 Unless otherwise approved by resolution or order of the Board, the most recently-adopted standard contract provisions shall be deemed incorporated by reference into contracts.
 Pursuant to Section 706(20) of the Oakland City Charter, the Port Attorney shall pass upon the form and legality of all standard contract provisions.
-The Secretary of the Board shall maintain for public inspection a copy of the most-recently adopted standard contract provisions.
+The Secretary-of the Board shall maintain for public inspection a copy of the most-recently adopted standard contract provisions.